Welcome To International Buckles - www.ItBuckles.com! - All "TAXES" are already included in prices!

 Buckles were used in ancient Greece and Rome, particularly in military equipment and military dress.
 Buckles were first used commonly in the cheek strap of the Roman Galea, hence the word origin from the Latin bucca–cheek.
 Buckles were also commonly used in the Celtic civilisation.
 Because of the simplicity and durability of the buckle, it became popular in harnesses and embroidery, especially in shoes and boots.
 It was commonly used as a typical clasp for clothing until the zipper was invented.

 CONTEMPORARY USES TODAY.

-The belt buckle is most commonly used for belts, although it is still used in shoes and particularly boots.
+The buckle is most commonly used for belts, although it is still used in shoes and particularly boots.
 Tanker Boots employ the use of buckles because of the disadvantages of laces.

 Buckles can also be seen on backpacks, watches and other wrist jewelry, or for ornamental purposes on other various objects.
 Buckles are also commonly seen in modern Gothic Fashion.